joagre/ratatoskr/README.md

 of top-level definitions.
 These include `import`, `struct`, `interface`, and `enum`.

-Among all expressions, the bind expression, marked by the `=` operator, stands out for its ability to bind variables to values.
-Instead of variable assignment, unbound variables are bound to values.
-An unbound variable is identified by a leading `?` character, and a naked variable (without a `?`) must be bound before use.
+Among all expressions, the match expression, marked by the `<-` operator, stands out for its ability to bind values to names.
+An unbound name is identified by a leading `?` character, and a naked name (without a `?`) must be bound before being refered.

 Like this: